 About Aleza

-Born & based in Las Vegas, Aleza Freeman (OG Aleza Goldsmith) is a tourism, culture, and lifestyle writer with roots as a newspaper reporter, editor, and copywriter in Nevada and California.
-Aleza writes for travel and leisure websites, magazines, resorts, casinos, ad agencies, universities, nonprofits, tech companies ...
+Born & based in Las Vegas, Aleza Freeman (OG Aleza Goldsmith) has roots as a newspaper reporter, editor, and copywriter in Nevada and California.
+She writes for travel and leisure websites, magazines, casino-resorts, ad agencies, universities, nonprofits, and tech companies.

 Aleza started writing poetry in the second grade when she penned a poem about the many practical uses for a unicorn’s horn.
-In 2011, she authored an illustrated poetry book for kids and kids-at-heart, “Candy Store at the Edge of the Galaxy.”
-Her debut poetry collection, “Falling Behind,” was published in 2025 and is now available for purchase online.
+In 2011, she authored a poetry book for kids and kids-at-heart, “Candy Store at the Edge of the Galaxy,” illustrated by her husband, Howard.
+Aleza’s debut poetry collection, “Falling Behind,” was published in 2025.
+It is now available for purchase online.

 Nevada Magazine cover with a group of people with bicycles at the Burning Man festival in a desert during sunset, with giant teapot sculptures that serve as art installations in the background.